Term Charters

 • Reminder 2 hours before with the captain's WhatsApp for last-minute questions.

-What changed in the numbers
+What actually changed in the numbers

 • No-show rate went from roughly one in five bookings to under one in twenty.

-• Average booking lead time stretched from 36 hours to 6 days, because guests trusted the calendar enough to plan ahead.
+• Average lead time stretched from 36 hours to 6 days, because guests trusted the calendar enough to plan ahead.

 What you can copy this week